 10. Once (2007):

 Other movies strive to be as personal as this film.
-A romantic image is presented, yet the struggling characters add a realness to the story.
+While a romantic image is presented, the struggling characters add a realness to the story.
 Life hasn’t planned out exactly as they hoped, but they are still fighting to do what they love and navigating their messy connection.

-The busking scenes were filmed on Grafton street, a popular shopping area where you will always find a singer or two performing.
-Did you know that the lead male role was originally supposed to go to Cillian Murphy, who also had a professional career in music as the lead singer of a rock band, ‘The Sons of Mr Greens Genes’.
+The busking scenes were filmed on Grafton Street, a popular shopping area where a singer or two will always perform.
+Did you know that the lead male role was initially supposed to go to Cillian Murphy, who also had a professional career in music as the lead singer of a rock band, ‘The Sons of Mr Greens Genes’?

 11. Sing Street (2016):